LATEST ARTICLE

 Deployment of Resources

-One of the internal factors within the boundaries of which projects are managed is the resource availability.
+One of the internal factors within the boundaries of which projects are managed is resource availability.
 Resources comprise of workforce (e.g., competent staff), monetary resources (e.g., project budget) and material resources (e.g., tools, equipment, consumables).
-Due to internal pressures, constraints on resources may result in delayed project completion, escalating of the costs and compromised quality.
+Due to internal pressures, constraints on resources may result in delayed project completion, escalating costs, and compromised quality.

 Understanding how to manage resources without getting oneself in trouble is very important.
 Project managers have to make sure that the resources are well utilized, keep track of the use of resources, and revise the use of the resources as appropriate in the course of the project.